 Login to your Stripe account and you’ll be presented with the Stripe Dashboard like the image below.

-Click on API in the left navigation, and you will presented with a screen like the one below (you may have to re-authenticate to see this screen):
+Click on Developers in the left navigation, then select the API Keys link.
+You will be presented with a screen like the one below (you may have to re-authenticate to see this screen):

 There you’ll find all the API Keys you need to integrate Give with your Stripe account.

 Test Keys are great for testing your donation forms before pushing your site live.
 When you are ready to go live, make sure to update your Stripe Add-on settings with the Live Secret and Publishable Keys.

 Important: for live keys, follow the same steps above AFTER toggling the stripe dashboard into live mode.
 Test keys generally start with “sk_test” for the secret key and “pk_test” for the publishable key.
 Enter those keys in the appropriate spot in the Stripe settings for test donation.
 When your site is in Give test mode (more on that below) it uses these keys.

 Integrating Your API Keys in Give